 What are the benefits of a livable designed home?

-All Australians benefit from homes designed with comfort, safety and ease of access as core design features.
-These features make the home easier for parents to manoeuvre prams, easier to carry the shopping into the house, easier for people with disability or temporary injury to get around and easier to move furniture.
+All Australians benefit from homes designed with comfort, safety, and ease of access as core design features.
+These features make the home easier for parents to man oeuvre prams, easier to carry the shopping into the house, easier for people with a disability or temporary injury to get around and easier to move furniture.

-These same features enable key living spaces to be more easily and cost effectively adapted to meet the changing needs and abilities of home occupants such as ageing baby boomers and people who have or acquire disability.
+These same features enable key living spaces to be more easily and cost-effectively.
+Thus, these can be adapted in meeting the changing needs and abilities of home occupants, such as ageing baby boomers and people who have or acquire a disability.

 Is there a market?